SomeWeekendReading/someweekendreading.github.io/quotes.md

 "If the box contains a diamond,
 I desire to believe that the box contains a diamond;
 If the box does not contain a diamond,
-I desire to believe thatthe box does not contain a diamond;
+I desire to believe that the box does not contain a diamond;
 Let me not become attached to beliefs I may not want."
 &mdash; [Alfred Tarski](https://en.wikipedia.org/wiki/Alfred_Tarski), on [the nature of truth and its relation to belief](https://plato.stanford.edu/entries/tarski-truth/)